justinchoi001/liferay-learn-0/commerce/user-guide/getting-started/accelerators/using-the-minium-accelerator-to-jump-start-your-b2b-store/README.md

-# Using the Minium Accelerator to Jump Start Your B2B Store
+# Using the Minium Accelerator to Jump-Start Your B2B Store

-Minium is a Liferay Commerce [Accelerator](../README.md) that quickly and easily sets up a business-to-business (B2B) store designed to meet the needs of a wholesale distributor.
+Minium is a Liferay Commerce [Accelerator](../README.md) that quickly and easily sets up a business-to-business (B2B) store designed to meet the needs of a manufacturer.
 The accelerator accomplishes this by providing the base hierarchy of site pages and design, sample data, and configurations for a site in a single action.
-Minium also highlights Liferay Commerce's B2B Account Management functionality—enabling streamlined account management and self-service through the use of [Account Roles](../../../customers/account-management/account-roles/README.md), [Account Groups](../../../customers/account-management/creating-a-new-account-group/README.md), and [Order Workflows](../../../sales/order-management/order-workflows/).
+Minium also highlights Liferay Commerce's B2B Account Management functionality, enabling streamlined account management and self-service through the use of [Account Roles](../../../customers/account-management/account-roles/README.md), [Account Groups](../../../customers/account-management/creating-a-new-account-group/README.md), and [Order Workflows](../../../sales/order-management/order-workflows/).

-This article serves as a walk through for the main features of the Minium Accelerator.
+This article serves as a walk-through for the main features of the Minium Accelerator.

 ## Pages and Design